pydicom/pynetdicom/dev/_sources/user/association.rst.txt

     ae = AE()
     ae.add_supported_context(Verification)

-    # Listen for association requests
+    # Listen for association requests on a IPv4 address, IPv6 is also supported
     ae.start_server(("127.0.0.1", 11112))

 The above is suitable as an implementation of the Verification Service